programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 }
 ```

+`?painting` in this query stands in for the node (or nodes) that the database
-On receiving this query, the database will search for all values of `?painting`
+will return.
+On receiving this query, the database will search for all values of
-that properly complete the RDF statement `<has medium> <oil on canvas> .`:
+`?painting` that properly complete the RDF statement `<has medium> <oil on
+canvas> .`:

 {% include figure.html src="/images/sparql01-1.svg" caption="A visualization of what our query is looking for." %}